jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Programs/README.md

 3. Only use a real Analog Discovery 2
 4. Only use a simulated Analog Discovery 2

+Once you get the BIMBO up and running, you can navigate through the tabs and press the start/stop buttons to start measuring.
+When pressing scan, a window pops out which allows you to scan the data and save it over time.
+See below on how to set up each one of the four options.

 **1. Arduino + real Analog Discovery 2**
 - [ ] In the BIMBO_Interface.py add the ArduinoWidget import to line 1 if it is not there